mgh35/cookiecutter-lab-jupyter/{{cookiecutter.project_slug}}/README.md

 ## Running

-This project has been set up using git@github.com:mgh35/cookiecutter-lab-jupyter.git.
-Details on running it there.
+This project has been set up using https://github.com/mgh35/cookiecutter-lab-jupyter.
+See there for details on running it.